taofit/search-list-products/project-description.md

 ## User story #3
 As a user running the application
-I can view a list of products while I type the search term So that I can get instant feedback of which products are currenlty available
+I can view a list of products while I type the search term So that I can get instant feedback of which products are currently available

 ### Acceptance criteria
 Results are returned while the user enters the search term